coopengo/coog-admin/README.md

 All commands print commands list when called without arguments

-- `edit-env`: edits custom env script
+- `edit-config`: edits custom config script
 - `pull`: pulls all needed images for Coog
 - `clean`: useful to clean old images on filesystem
-- `.env`: all configuration variables
+- `config`: all configuration variables
 - `redis`: launches redis (client and server) from a docker image
 - `postgres`: launches postgres (client and server) from a docker images
 - `sentry`: runs sentry (server and workers) from a docker images.
 This could link